 There are a number of benefits to using project management tools, and I bring you 7 in this post!
 If you are a project manager you are probably already sold to the idea of using them in your project.
 Project managers, we love issue and project tracking software like Basecamp, Redmine, JIRA and the long list of similar applications that let us put our noses in your work.
 We see them, too many times, as the panacea for miscommunication or project scope creep.

 This would be SO great, if only other parts involved in the project (developers, designers, testers, product owners, business managers and the long list of roles that usually get the real shit done) had the same feelings towards these tools.
 News is, they don’t.
 If you work in in a different position it is very likely that you find using project management tools a waste of time.

 Working with this systems is, for many profiles, ‘not my job’.
 Small design tasks are usually recorded on post-it notes, developers forget to put their tasks ‘in progress’, product owners omit part of their requirements and communicate them by email, and managers just drop by people’s desk to change deadlines, merciless.
 This may sound normal to you, but it is a headache for project managers.

-This causes us, the project managers, a fair amount of trouble; and we are experts in cascading that down.
+This causes them a fair amount of trouble; and project managers are experts in cascading that down.
 No issue in progress after 3 days of work?
 They will drop by the developer desk and ask him about this task.
 No requirement for post code validation?
 Let them ask the product owner.
 You asked for a feature in person and it is (surprise) built in a completely wrong way?
 Send them the that 20 pages document you printed about it and I’ll try to find what the problem was… And this is how we become ‘the annoying person always asking stupid questions’.
 If only you’d create tickets…